 - Who is blessed?
 You can insert the word happy instead of blessed.

 - How can being persecuted and being lied about make you happy? (answer: It can make you happy because you will receive a reward in heaven, and you can know you are experiencing the same as Jesus and the other prophets.)

-- Do the hieroglyphics lapbook pieces.
+- Do the hieroglyphics lapbook pieces on pages 6 and 7 of the lapbook from day 2.
 Follow all of the directions included.

 - Read page 5-8.
 This section is on muscles.
 Start where you left off and read up to the beginning of the bone section.